Saunderstown, Rhode Island

-Saunderstown is a small village and historic district spread across the 4 towns of Narragansett, South Kingstown, Exeter and North Kingstown in Washington County, Rhode Island, United States.
+Saunderstown is a small village and historic district spread across the four towns of Narragansett, South Kingstown, Exeter and North Kingstown, Rhode Island, United States.
 It was named in honor of John Aldrich Saunders, a member of the Saunders family.
 Saunderstown has its own post office with the ZIP Code of 02874, which also includes a small part of South Kingstown.
 Its population is 6,245.

 Overview

 Saunderstown is known as the birthplace of artist Gilbert Stuart, who is best known for painting the portrait of George Washington that is portrayed on the one-dollar bill.
 The Gilbert Stuart Birthplace and Museum consists of the house in which Stuart was born, a nature trail, and a functional gristmill, and is now open to the public as a museum.
 Saunderstown is also the location of Casey Farm, an 18th-century plantation that is now a family farm.
 The farm grows organic vegetables, herbs, and flowers in a Community Supported Agriculture Program.
 It is operated by Historic New England.

 Saunderstown is largely rural and is home to 6,245 people at a population density of 412 people per square mile.
 The racial makeup is 96.1% white, 0.4% black, 1.1% Asian, 1.2% Hispanic, and 0.2% other.

 Saunderstown has a median household income of $135,514.